MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

     ![Admin menu for an external network.](../media/afc2fe6a-f41d-4dc6-bce5-c59595997bcc.png)

     > [!NOTE]
-    > Note that not all settings are available for external networks: you can't create another external network from an existing external network, invite guests, or monitor a person's account activity. > End users who create an external network have fewer configuration options.
+    > Note that not all settings are available for external networks: you can't create another external network from an existing external network, invite guests, or monitor a person's account activity.
+End users who create an external network have fewer configuration options.
 End users can modify the **Configuration**, **Design**, and **Usage Policy** settings, as well as create additional admins and manage users.
 They can't bulk update users or change anything in the **Content and Security** section.

+3. "Require admin approval for members to join other companies' external groups or external networks" is OFF by default.
+Turn this setting **ON** to review and select whether or not members of your home network can participate in external networks hosted by other organizations.
+Under **Network Admin**, select **Pending Requests** to review requests.

+[image]

 ## Delete an external network
 <a name="BKMK_ManageSettings"> </a>

 > [!CAUTION]
-> Deleting an external network deletes all content in the external network and removes all members from the network.
-Once a network is deleted, it can't be reactivated.
+> Deleting an external network results in the network being disabled and all members lose access.
+Once its disabled, it can't be reactivated.

 1. To go to an external network, click the Yammer settings icon![Yammer settings icon.](../media/9704ce70-56ce-43f7-96c6-f253b0413d40.png), and then select an external network, or select **Browse External Networks**.